MS Outlook FAQs

 Scheduling Poll app integrates with your Outlook calendar and is easy to use.
 The Scheduling Poll app provides the organizer a convenient way to schedule appointments with attendees of calendars you have available to you and propose meeting times to people outside of the organization.

 Microsoft Outlook is the campus-wide email system for all SVSU students, employees, and alumni.
-The server implements a spam-content filter that places known spam messages into quarantine holding.
+The system uses a spam filter that automatically places suspected spam and phishing messages into a quarantine folder.
+You can access and review quarantined messages.